A dedicated staff at your service.

 Kate White Lewis joined Greater Portland Landmarks in March, 2012 as the organization’s first full-time Director of Development, and helped to lead the 50th Anniversary celebrations through 2014.
 After an 18-month break, she returned in August, 2016, and leads the organization’s comprehensive fundraising programs and activities.

 Kate is a Past President of the Association of Fundraising Professionals, Northern New England Chapter.
-She is Vice President of the South Portland Land Trust, and recently served as a Vestry member at the Cathedral Church of St. Luke in Portland, ME .
+She is a Past President of the South Portland Land Trust, and recently served as a Vestry member at the Cathedral Church of St. Luke in Portland, ME .
 Kate holds a Bachelor of Arts degree in Political Science, French, and Environmental Studies from the University of Vermont.
+She earned her CFRE in 2006.
 She lives with her family in a very old house in South Portland.

 firstname.lastname@example.org / (207) 774-5561 ext.
 105